gdha/rear-automated-testing/README.md

 ## Execute the automated ReaR Recovery test

 Select the GNU/Linux OS to test by going into the proper directory.
-However, initially we only have **centos7**, but more will follow over time (and do not forget it goes much faster with *sponsoring*).
+However, initially we only have **centos7**, but more will follow over time (and do not forget it goes much faster with *sponsoring* - Ubuntu 14.04 and Ubuntu 16.04 were added with sponsoring).

 ````
 $ cd rear-automated-testing